olm3ca/PixelbookOSX/README.md

 Before you start, you'll need to have the following things to complete the process:

+- **A willingness to accept that this is a potentially destructive process that may render your expensive Pixelbook inoperable or otherwise busted.
+Refer to the above [disclaimer](#disclaimer).**
 - A SuzyQable CCD Debugging cable (or [make your own](https://www.reddit.com/r/chrultrabook/comments/uaiz1q/making_a_chromeos_suzy_q_cable_tutorial/)) if you haven't disabled write protect already.
 - A USB-A to USB-C adapter
 - 1 USB flash drive with USB-C connectors or adapters for your OpenCore USB.
 - OpenCore version 0.8.8 or newer for proper boot device selection.
-- **A willingness to accept that this is a potentially destructive process that may render your expensive Pixelbook inoperable or otherwise busted.
-See the [disclaimer](#disclaimer) below.**

 --------------------------------------------------------------------------------------------------------------------------------------------------------